 So why did I stick with it?

 For the first time in my life I did not feel deprived or hungry, because I was eating it all.
 Pasta, wine, bread more bread, and even sugar once in a while.
 Quite simply through cutting down sugar and crowding it out with real food, I have found food freedom.
 Oh plus the scales didn’t move and my skin looks fantastic…just saying.
-Check out these before and after shots of my skin on the I Quit Sugar website.

 Should you quit sugar?